 Greening the financial system is the objective DNB and the other members and observers of the Network of Central banks and Supervisors for Greening the Financial System (NGFS) have set themselves.
-The NGFS is a new and fast-growing network of central banks and supervisors.
+The NGFS is a fast-growing international network of central banks and supervisors.

 The Network for Greening the Financial System is a collaborative structure that aims to green the financial system and strengthen the efforts of the financial sector in achieving the Paris climate agreement goals.
 For example, it keeps track of the financial sector's efforts to manage climate risks and explores the available options of mobilising capital for green and low-carbon investments.
-The NGFS also identifies what measures are needed to manage climate risks.

 Climate change brings risks to the financial sector that are new and difficult to analyse.
-The time to act is now,” says Frank Elderson, Executive Director of DNB, who chairs the NGFS.
-“As long as global temperature and sea levels keep rising – and therefore the financial risks of climate change – central banks, supervisors and financial institutions must keep raising the bar to confront these challenges and make the financial system greener.”
+“However, it is important to take action now,” says Frank Elderson, DNB Executive Director and chair of the NGFS.
+“As long as global temperature and sea levels keep rising – and with them the financial risks of climate change – central banks, supervisors and financial institutions must keep raising the bar to confront these challenges and make the financial system greener.”

 Further elaboration of the right methods and techniques to establish, quantify and reduce climate-related risks in the financial system is urgently needed.
 The NGFS will continue to focus on the exchange of knowledge and experience between central banks, supervisors, and other relevant stakeholders.
 Specific areas of focus for the NGFS in the coming period are:

 For further information, go to the NGFS website.